-The general view in the market is that, as a securitisation transaction does not involve the transfer of any undrawn commitments, the purchase and ownership of receivables by the purchaser, and its collection and enforcement of receivables owned by itself, do not trigger any licensing requirements in Germany.
-However, where the sold receivables are serviced by a third party on behalf of the purchaser, such party must have a collection licence under the German Act on Rendering Legal Services.
-An exception to the licensing requirement applies where a seller continues to service sold receivables that were originated by itself.
-Consequently, as a practical matter, this licensing requirement becomes relevant only in the case of a transfer of the servicing to a back-up servicer.
+The collection and enforcement of the sold receivables by the purchaser itself does not trigger any licensing requirements in Germany.
+However, where the receivables are serviced by a third party on behalf of the purchaser, such party generally must have a collection licence under the German Legal Services Act.
+An exception to the licensing requirement applies where the seller continues servicing the sold receivables that were originated by itself.
+Consequently, as a practical matter, this licensing requirement becomes relevant only in the case of a transfer of the servicing to a replacement servicer.
 In addition, any servicer must comply with German data protection laws.

-8.2 Data Protection.
-Does your country have laws restricting the use or dissemination of data about or provided by debtors?
-If so, do these laws apply only to consumer debtors or also to enterprises?
+8.3 Data Protection.
+Does Germany have laws restricting the use or dissemination of data about or provided by obligors?
+If so, do these laws apply only to consumer obligors or also to enterprises?

-Germany has data protection laws, the most important of which is the Federal Data Protection Act, that restrict the use and dissemination of data about or provided by debtors.
-This law applies only to personal data relating to debtors that are individuals (including individuals in their capacity as merchants) and, in the view of some commentators, partnerships that have individuals as partners.
+Germany has data protection laws, the most important of which is the Federal Data Protection Act, that restrict the use and dissemination of data about or provided by obligors.
+This law applies only to personal data relating to individuals (including individuals in their capacity as merchants or employees) and, in the view of some commentators, partnerships that have individuals as partners.
 The law provides that, where the affected individual has not consented to the transfer of personal data, such transfer is permissible only if the transferor's interest in transferring the data outweighs the affected individual's interest in avoiding such transfer.
 The predominant view is that, in a typically structured securitisation transaction, this analysis generally results in the permissibility of the transfer of data.
-The argument in favour of this conclusion is even stronger where a securitisation transaction is structured so that it involves a data trustee as referred to in the German bank regulator's securitisation release described below (which is, however, not always the case where non-bank assets are
+The argument in favour of this conclusion is even stronger where a securitisation transaction is structured so that it involves a data trustee as referred to in the German bank regulator's securitisation release described below (which is, however, not always the case where non-bank assets are being sold).